Monthly Tech-Tip from Tony Hansen SignUp

 On the right is what it will look like when fired with a clear glaze on the inside and amber-clear on the outside.
 On the left it has dried and is ready for a little fix-up before bisque firing.

-A Cone 6 white engobe works miracles on these dark and buff burning bodies
+A white engobe on dark and buff burning cone 6 stonewares

 Left is Plainsman M340.
 Right is M390.
-Each mug has been white-engobed inside, using L3954B, and half-way down the outside.
+Each mug has been white-engobed inside (by pouring), using L3954B, and halfway down the outside (by dipping).
 The insides have been glazed using G2926B clear.
-The inside surface has more depth and has a richer appearance than could be achieved using a white glaze (especially over the dark burning body).
+The inside surface has more depth and a richer appearance than could be achieved using a white glaze (especially over the dark burning body).
 The outside of the left one is Alberta Slip base GA6-B. The outside glaze on the right is the clear plus 4% iron oxide.
-This technique of using the engobe enables porcelain-like functional surfaces on the insides and striking visual contrast and character on the outside of the dark body mug.
+This technique of using the engobe enables porcelain-like functional surfaces on the insides and the visual contrasts and character on the outsides of the stoneware mugs.

 Absolutely jet-black cone 6 engobe on M340